5.5 Hypertension

 Assessment

 Many individuals with hypertension have no symptoms and are unaware of the condition until they have an elevated blood pressure reading collected.
 If individuals have an elevated blood pressure reading, providers will typically repeat the reading at another appointment before making a diagnosis and beginning treatment.
 They may ask the individual to collect blood pressures at various dates/times at home or when out in the community and keep a tracking log.
-Many individuals with hypertension are symptomatic although some develop symptoms as a result of hypertension, such as a headache, dizziness, or fainting.[5]
-Untreated hypertension can lead to more significant health complications such as stroke, vision changes, kidney damage, and heart attack.
+Many individuals with hypertension are asymptomatic although some develop symptoms as a result of hypertension, such as a headache, dizziness, or fainting.[5]
+Untreated hypertension can lead to significant health complications such as myocardial infarction (heart attack), heart failure, cerebrovascular accident (stroke), vision loss, kidney damage.

 Diagnostic Testing